Jaweki/social-media-links-page/README.md

 ## Acknowledgements

-This task was done with cooperation in a pair programming session with [Terri Tse](https://linkedin.com/in/territse).
+This task was done with co-operation in a pair programming session with [Terri Tse](https://github.com/hiulam1).
 Pair Programming session organized by chingu.io and This project challenge guided and design resources provided by Frontend Mentor.

+Pair programming session was prepared by [Chingu](https://www.chingu.io/) a web developers forum, that helps in boost developer growth.
+Chingu organizes weekly planned pair programming session which developer enroll on weekly basis, and Voyagers which developers join in teams to do a much complex tasks.
+Chingu is free to Join and participate, and has some premium perks it offers, which are quite affordable. [see their website for more...](https://www.chingu.io/)

+The challenge undertaken in this Repo project, was initially provided by [Frontend Mentor](https://www.frontendmentor.io).
+Frontend mentor provides chllenges at different developer levels from junior to intermidiate to advanced; and of course, there is free and premium versions of the challenges, with premium versions offering figma sketches.
+For free versions only design templates are given as snapshots.

 ## More